ravigoel08/Tree-operation-pythread/README.md

 # Tree-operation-pythread
-Concurrent operations on binary tree using python threading module.
+> performing binary tree operation (add, deletion, modification of node) in parallel using threading module in python.